alialaei1/IOT-Security-Gadget-Based-on-ESP32/README.md

 # IOT-Security-Gadget-Based-on-ESP32

-is a smart security system designed to detect any unauthorized entry into a place and alert the homeowner via MQTT Protocol  and call to their mobile phone.
+IoT security gadget based on ESP32 is a smart security system designed to detect any unauthorized entry into a place and alert the homeowner via MQTT Protocol  and call to their mobile phone.
 The system is built using an ESP32 microcontroller, a PIR sensor, an internal battery and Tasmota firmware.

 ESP32 is a powerful microcontroller that's commonly used in IoT projects due to its low cost, low power consumption, and built-in Wi-Fi and Bluetooth connectivity.
 The ESP32 can be used to process data from various sensors and modules, making it a perfect choice for a home security system. [refrence](https://github.com/espressif/arduino-esp32)